Shubham12088021/delta-demo/README.md

 # delta-demo
-This is for demo purpose only
+This is for demo purpose only.